-Harsh glare also has some harmful impacts on your immediate vision — from reduced depth and color perception, all the way to temporary blindness.
+Harsh glare also has some harmful impacts on your immediate vision — from reduced depth and colour perception, all the way to temporary blindness.
 You’re most likely to encounter glare on a bright day on the ski slopes, as water and snow are particularly reflective.

 Regular sunglasses mean that while your eyes are shaded from overall light, they aren’t protected from this direct reflective glare.
-Polarized sunglasses specifically filter much of this glare, giving you clearer vision with less eye strain.
+Polarized sunglasses specifically filter much of this glare, giving you a clearer vision with less eye strain.

 When should I wear polarized sunglasses?

 You can wear polarized lenses at any time, but they’re particularly useful while on sand, surf, and snow — from the lake to the slopes, water makes the likelihood of glare all the greater.
 And you’re much more likely to miss out on great views.

 When should I not wear polarized lenses?